 FL 131.
 Foreign Language House.
 (1).
 Prerequisite, permission of the department.

-This course is designed to give students a

-practical experience in the use of their foreign language.
+This course is designed to give students a practical experience in the use of their foreign language.
 Students speak their language at all times and participate in various activities sponsored by the language house.
 Opportunities to learn about the culture of the countries, as well as to develop a fluency in the language, are provided.
 Course may be repeated for a total of 3 hours credit.
-S-U grading. d-FL 150.
-Europe on Five Languages a Day.
-(5).
-An introduction to five European languages and cultures.
-The course will include an introduction to high-frequency expressions (such as greetings and restaurant, hotel, and transportation needs) and cultural characteristics of French-, German-, Italian-, Russian-, and Spanishspeaking countries.
-S-U grading FL 331.
+S-U grading.

+FL 331.
 Teaching Foreign Language in the Middle School.
 (2).
 Prerequisite, intermediate standing or permission.
 Students will cooperate in planning, creating and presenting foreign language materials in a clinic capacity at the middle school level.
 The emphasis will be oral.

 FL 341.
 Methods of Teaching in the Secondary School.
 (PTE) (3).
 Prerequisite to student teaching.
 Taken in the department in which student teaching is done.
 Includes curriculum and classroom organization, testing and evaluation, procedures and materials, relationship of the subject area to the total secondary program.
-Teaching techniques are a point of emphasis. d-FL 410.
+Teaching techniques are a point of emphasis.

+d-FL 410.
 Linguistics.
 (3).
 A brief survey of the world's chief languages.
 Their geographical distribution, main cultural features and appearance.
-In more detail, classification of the Indo-European languages, with particular stress on historical development, basic grammatical structure, composition d-FR 101.
-Elementary French I. (5).
-Summer Quarter: Must enroll for FR 102 and 103.
-Introduction to idiomatic spoken and written French by means of vocabulary learning and the study of the structure of French.
-Class activities regarding grammar and cultural readings are limited realistically to spoken and written French.
-Audio and phonetic laboratory aids will be used to the extent that they may benefit the student's pronunciation and accurate fluency. d-FR 102.
-Elementary French II.
-(5).
-Summer Quarter: Must enroll for FR 101 and 103.
-Continuation of FR 101 d-FR 103.
-Elementary French III.
-(5).
-Summer Quarter: Must enroll for FR 101 and 102.
-A continuation of FR 102. d-FR 201.
-Intermediate French I. (4).
-Prerequisites, two years of high school French or one year of college French.
-Grammar review, study of idioms, imitative resemblances, differences and relationships of English, French, German and Spanish.
+In more detailed, classification of the Indo-European languages, with particular stress on historical development, basic grammatical structure, resemblances, differences and relationships of English, French, German and Spanish.